hoangton/smartcash/wallets/recovery.rst

 recall some details of the password, particularly its length or sequences of characters that may be included, then brute force password cracking techniques may be worth attempting.
 Several services exist to do this, or you can attempt it yourself.
-Because SmartCash Node Client is based on Bitcoin Core, most approaches to apply brute force to crack a Bitcoin wallet will also work for SmartCash wallets.
+Because SmartCash NodeClient is based on Bitcoin Core, most approaches to apply brute force to crack a Bitcoin wallet will also work for SmartCash wallets.